Younest9/okd/README.md

          > ```bash
          > ip a
          > ```
-      - You pass the networking configuration to the nodes by adding the flag --copy-network to the install command (see below).
+      - You pass the networking configuration to the nodes by adding the flag ```--copy-network``` to the install command (see below).

 #### Install OKD

-After booting up to the live ISO, use the following command then just reboot after it finishes and make sure you remove the attached .iso
+Power on the bootstrap host and cp-# hosts, and boot up to the live ISO.

-- If you are using static ip addresses, [change the network configuration to match your DNS records and IP addresses](#static-ip-addresses), then you have to pass --copy-network to the coreos-installer command to copy the network configuration from the live environment to the installed system.
+- If you are using static ip addresses, [change the network configuration to match your DNS records and IP addresses](#static-ip-addresses), then you have to pass ```--copy-network``` to the coreos-installer command to copy the network configuration from the live environment to the installed system.

+   Use the following command then just reboot after it finishes and make sure you remove the attached .iso
    ```bash
    # Bootstrap Node - bootstrap
    sudo coreos-installer install /dev/sda -I http://<Host_apache_server>/okd/bootstrap.ign -u http:// <Host_apache_server>/okd/fcos --insecure --insecure-ignition --copy-network